Jashepp/customElements-mixinPropertiesAttributes/README.md

 ### Extending Classes

 It is possible to have properties configured on a class (like the above examples), while also having a different class extend it with it's own configured properties.
 This mixin will search all parent constructors/prototypes for the `static get` properties method and combine all the properties & configurations (using Object.assign).
+All classes along the proto tree **must** have the same `static get properties()` method name.

 Properties & configurations on parent classes are overridden by classes which extend them.
 This means that if the parent class has `observer` or `notify` options set, **they may be overridden**.